hakaru-dev/hakaru/README.md

 Installation - Windows
 ------------

-It possible to use hakaru on Windows, there are some possible concerns.
+It is possible to use Hakaru on Windows; there are some possible concerns.
 Due to a [ghc bug](https://ghc.haskell.org/trac/ghc/ticket/3242), one of the dependencies (logfloat) must be installed separately: